PasiSa/pasque/README.md

     cargo run --bin psq-server

-The example server listens to UDP port 443 for incoming HTTP/3 and QUIC connections (use `-a` option to change the address and port to bind).
-Clients are allocated IP addresses from the given IP network, hence also the prefix length is given.
+The example server listens on UDP port 443 for incoming HTTP/3 and QUIC connections.
+You can change the address and port using the `-a` option.
+To bind to multiple addresses, specify the `-a` option multiple times.
+A common use case is to bind both IPv4 and IPv6 addresses, for example: `-a 0.0.0.0:443 -a [::]:443`.

 The server needs a JSON configuration file that gives links to files containing TLS certificate and private key are given in a JSON configuration file.
 The